Renting a property

 Our top tips for landlords renting out a property for the first time

-Our checklist will help any landlords renting out a property for the first time in Hammersmith, Chiswick or Shepherd’s Bush.
+Our checklist will help any landlords renting out a property for the first time in Hammersmith, Chiswick, or Shepherd’s Bush, offering tailored advice for these prime locations.

-Landlords who are renting out a property for the first time might feel a little overwhelmed by the requirements, rules and guidelines.
-Whilst it may seem like a lot to digest, many of the obligations are in place to not only protect tenants but to protect the landlord too.
+Landlords renting out a property for the first time may feel overwhelmed by the requirements, rules, and guidelines.
+While it may seem like a lot to digest, many of the obligations are in place to not only protect tenants but also the landlord.

-Hammersmith, Chiswick and Shepherd’s Bush are some of the most desirable residential areas in London which means tenants will often expect to find homes here that are of a high standard and include quality fixtures and fittings.
+Hammersmith, Chiswick, and Shepherd’s Bush are some of the most desirable residential areas in London, where tenants often expect homes of a high standard, complete with quality fixtures and fittings.

 Renting